Haapajärvi: History

-Haapajärvi was first mentioned in 1548 as Hapaierffue (a Swedish transcription of the Finnish name), when it was a part of the parish of Kalajoki.
 The first church was built in 1649 or 1653.
 Haapajärvi acquired chapel rights in 1698 and became an independent parish in 1838, also including the chapel communities of Pidisjärvi and Reisjärvi.
 Both Reisjärvi and Pidisjärvi (Nivala) were separated in 1868.

 A chapel was built in the village of Olkkola for the Laestadian community in the 1920s, however it has never been officially designated as a church or a chapel.
 Olkkola was a chapel community from 1927 to 1978.